Updated: Feb 24

 We often hear people say 'it's all in the detail' but what exactly does this mean and is it possible that some of us we have different standards when it comes to ‘detail?’

-Our understanding of detail for example is closely related to and cannot be separated from care.
-That is, there must be a basic level of care there for us to want to be more thorough with something.
-When we go into 'detail' with things, whether it be washing a car and not skimming over the inside of the doors (yes, lots of us avoid this one), vacuuming the home and avoiding areas that are a little more difficult to get to, or skimming over a document, it always influences the end product...correct?
+When we bring detail and care to the things we do, be washing a car and not skimming over the inside of the doors (yes, lots of us avoid this one), vacuuming the home and avoiding areas that are a little more difficult to get to, or skimming over a document, it always influences the end product...correct?